apache/sedona/docs/tutorial/core-python.md

 ## Write a Distance Join Query

+!!!warning RDD distance joins are only reliable for points.
+For other geometry types, please use Spatial SQL.

 A distance join query takes two spatial RDD assuming that we have two SpatialRDD's:
 <li> object_rdd </li>
 <li> spatial_rdd </li>